tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 One method for combination sampling is SMOTEEN (Synthetic Minority Oversampling Technique Edited Nearest Neighbors).
 This method initially oversamples using SMOTE, but then undersamples by removing outliers from the data using a variation of K-Nearest Neighbors to remove data points that are surrounded by the opposite class.

-The code utilize this method is:
+The code to utilize this method is:

 ```python
 from imblearn.combine import SMOTEENN